databrary/www/databrary/input/pages/about/jobs/functional.md

 - History of contributions to open source projects
 - Familiarity with Play, Snap, Ocsigen or other web framework
-- Understanding of JavaScript and HTML5 (audio/video elements)
+- Understanding of JavaScript and HTML5 (including audio/video API)
 - Experience creating RESTful interfaces for structured data
 - Basic knowledge of scientific practices and research tools, such as Matlab, SPSS, or R